Formulating New Compositions Using Molecules in Magic Mushrooms

 Separating Individual Molecules from Mushroom Extract

-Typically extracting a mushroom with a solvent provides an extract having many different molecules.
+Typically, extracting a mushroom with a solvent provides an extract having many different molecules.
 The common property of those molecules is that they are soluble in the extraction solvent.
-For example, the mushroom tea described above has many different molecules; all of those molecules are soluble in hot water.
-The extraction step serves to separate (A) molecules that are soluble from (B) molecules that are not soluble.
+For example, the mushroom tea described above has many different molecules and all of them are soluble in hot water.
+The extraction step serves to separate molecules that are soluble from molecules that are not soluble.